KwabenaSark/Bookshop-Management-System/README.md

 # Bookshop-Management-System

-This is a bookshop management system built using PHP.
+This is a bookshop management system built using PHP.This system provides various functionalities to different user roles, such as Admin, Manager, and Clerk
 ### Demo Admin Login
 * username: Admin
 * password: 12345